 When it comes to general dentistry, the type of mouthwash you use should depend on your needs.
 If you have sensitive teeth, avoid using a mouthwash that contains alcohol.
 If you have strong teeth and healthy gums and don't mind the burning sensation when you rinse your mouth, go with the mouthwash that contains alcohol.

-Using mouthwash regularly helps reduce the number of bacteria in your mouth and strengthen your teeth.
+Using mouthwash regularly helps reduce the number of bacteria in your mouth and strengthens your teeth.
 If you need help figuring out which type of mouthwash to use, ask your dentist to recommend one for you.